logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/interface-entities-and-elements/_index.md

 It may sometimes be the case that some identifying property of a window or control may not be static – that is, it can vary from one time to the next, based on the state of the application.
 Often, however, there may be some identifiable consistency in all of the possible values that the property may take on.
 In such cases, regular expressions can often be used to reliably identify every possible value of that property of the control.
 Hence, TestArchitect accepts regular expressions as property value arguments in both interface entity setting and interface element actions.

-**Note:** Be careful when using regular expressions: Keep in mind that a regular expression in an interface definition needs to do more than just match all the possible values of the UI element's property – it needs to filter out all values, or possible values, for all other similar elements.
+{{<note>}} Be careful when using regular expressions: Keep in mind that a regular expression in an interface definition needs to do more than just match all the possible values of the UI element's property – it needs to filter out all values, or possible values, for all other similar elements.

 As an example, say the browser tab for a web-based email application displays text that consists of both a constant, known portion \(“Inbox”\), along with information that is variable, such as the number of currently unread emails: